- Search The Registry

 *Enolia Pettigan McMillan was born on this date in 1904.
-She was an African American educator, civil rights activist, and community leader.
+She was a Black educator, activist, and community leader.

 She felt that although many good laws have been passed, "The NAACP must appeal to the young people of today and make them aware of what young people were able to do before, and show them exactly how much of what has been done is being undone."
-She was a member of the Board of Regents of Morgan State University and served many other groups and received numerous awards and citations for her activities.
+She was a member of the Board of Regents of Morgan State University, served many other groups, and received numerous awards and citations for her activities.

-Enolia Pettigen McMillan died October 24, 2006, in Stevenson, Maryland from heart failure just four days after celebrating her 102nd birthday.
+Enolia Pettigen McMillan died October 24, 2006, in Stevenson, Maryland, from heart failure four days after celebrating her 102nd birthday.